-Surf Scoter Ducks are found on all parts of the BC Coastal Region.
+Surf Scoter Ducks are found on all parts of the Pacific Northwest Coastal Region.
 Ducks who are not breeders anymore will stay on the coast year round.

 Male Surf Scoter Ducks are entirely black with a white patch on the forehead and a larger white triangle on the back of the neck, they have large bills, that bulge where it joins the head, they black feathers extending to near the nostrils.

 The bill is multicolored white, red, yellow and black, but looks mostly orange from a distance.
 The legs and feet are reddish orange with dusky webs, and the iris is white.

 The female is fairly uniformly colored dark to black brown with occasional whitish feathers.
 There are two whitish patches on the cheeks below the eyes.
 The bill is greenish black and the legs and feet are dull orange, the eye is pale or light brown.
 Female plumage of all scoter species are similar.
 The surf scoter hen can be differentiated from the black scoter only by the more sloping forehead and white face patches.

 The surf scoter occurs only in North America.
 They are virtually unstudied, particularly during the breeding season.

 Surf scoters breed on shallow freshwater lakes found in the boreal forests of northern Canada and Alaska.
 Female surf scoters prefer to nest in brushy tundra or wooded areas near a pond, bog or stream and lay up to 8 eggs.